gustavebesacier/EE-559-project/README.md

 It can be found at: https://drive.google.com/drive/folders/1skf4DFO2driiv-AefB8YExiYA8L2OpKE?usp=share_link

 ### Training weights
-The training weights are available on request on a google drive repository.
+The training weights are available on request on a google drive repository (https://drive.google.com/drive/folders/1skf4DFO2driiv-AefB8YExiYA8L2OpKE?usp=share_link).

 ## Usage 🫳
 The code can be downloaded on the GitHub repository together with the data.
 Usage is of a standard Python code.